-March 30, 2013
+June 29, 2013 December 29, 2012

-\$ 53,230 \$ 17,364
+Forgivable loans and term loans to employees and non-employee experts \$ 51,102 \$ 17,364

-3,786 4,307
+Other 4,060 4,307

-\$ 57,016 \$ 21,671
+Total \$ 55,162 \$ 21,671

-2013 \$ 53,230 3,786

-In order to attract and retain highly skilled professionals, the Company may issue forgivable loans or term loans to employees and non-employee experts which are classified in "prepaid expenses and other assets" and "other assets" on the accompanying balance sheets as of March 30, 2013 and December 29, 2012.
-A portion of the term loans are collateralized.
-The forgivable loans are unsecured with terms between three and eight years.
+In order to attract and retain highly skilled professionals, the Company may issue forgivable loans or term loans to employees and non-employee experts which are classified in "prepaid expenses and other assets" and "other assets" on the accompanying balance sheets as of June 29, 2013 and December 29, 2012.
+A portion of the term loans and forgivable loans are collateralized.
+The forgivable loans have terms that are generally between three and eight years.
 The principal amount of forgivable loans and accrued interest is forgiven by the Company over the term of the loans, so long as the employee or non-employee expert continues employment or affiliation with the Company and complies with certain contractual requirements.
 The expense associated with the forgiveness of the principal amount of the loans is recorded as compensation expense over the service period, which is consistent with the term of the loans.
-During the first quarter of fiscal 2013, the Company issued approximately \$9.9 million in forgivable loans to employees and non-employee experts for future service.
-As of March 30, 2013, the Company had obligations to issue approximately \$21.5 million in forgivable loans to employees and non-employee experts for future service, which are included in the \$53.2 million of such loans reported as of March 30, 2013 in the table above.
-The Company expects that the \$21.5 million in loans will be issued, and the corresponding payments will be made, in the second quarter of fiscal 2013.
+During the first half of fiscal 2013, the Company issued approximately \$38.0 million in forgivable loans to employees and non-employee experts for future service.